foofvalve/trez/README.md

 -- Misc
  * ~Fails~ show message when outcome == failed
  * handle passed AND failed must be shown 0 if null
+ * add build identifier into the trend table

 -- html generator
   * handle nulls